Conserving Arowanas Needs More Than Releasing Fish

 However, arowana conservation would need more than releases of farm-bred fish.
 To thrive, wild arowanas need safe and food-rich environments to feed and breed.
 But from where Hakim cast his line and bait, Lake Bukit Merah does not appear to be such a place.

-Mohamad Zuhril Hakim bin Zaili likes to fish near the woody pandan-like rasau because their submerged roots attract fish.
+Mohamad Zuhri Hakim bin Zaili likes to fish near the woody pandan-like rasau because their submerged roots attract fish.
 (YH Law)

-Mohamad Zuhril Hakim bin Zaili likes to fish near the woody pandan-like rasau because their submerged roots attract fish.
+Mohamad Zuhri Hakim bin Zaili likes to fish near the woody pandan-like rasau because their submerged roots attract fish.
 (YH Law)

 The first time he stumbled upon this fishing spot, he had to slog through a forest.
 Now he drives there on an unpaved road built for a new durian plantation.
 The forest was cleared and the bank left barren except for scattered clumps of rasau and trees.
 Hakim sits between two rasau clumps and casts his line into the brownish-green lake.